Soupe au Pistou is a glorious broth based vegetable soup from the south of France that is seasoned with pistou, a French version of pesto.

 Instructions

-- Whilst the soup is simmering place the ingredients for the pistou into a blender and blend to form an almost smooth sauce.
+13. Whilst the soup is finishing throw all of the ingredients for the pistou into a mini blender and blitz to a rough "paste".

 Nutrition Information: